lsaporta/Pizza_Runner/README.md

 # Suggestions Going Forward?

 ## Closely monitor the future performance of runners 1 and 2
-## Ensure that they have their deliver orders quicker in the future
+## Make sure that runners 1 and 2 deliver their orders quicker in the future